 Posted on 16 October 2018

-16.10.2018 – On World Food Day, WWF warns against the dramatic impact of overfished oceans on people around the globe.
-Currently, 33 percent of fish stocks are overfished (in the Mediterranean it is 85%) with a further 60 percent at maximum capacity with no possibility to increase catches without overfishing the stock.
+On World Food Day, WWF warns against the dramatic impact of our overfished ocean on people around the globe.
+Currently, 33 percent of fish stocks are overfished with a further 60 percent at maximum capacity with no possibility to increase catches without crossing into a state of overfishing1.
 At the same time, more than three billion people rely on fish as an essential source of protein.
-“Heavily overfished oceans put global food security at risk, as well as the livelihoods of 800 million people depending on fish for food and income.
-Most of them live in developing countries”, says Marco Costantini, Regional Manager Fisheries, WWF Mediterranean Marine Initiative.